Greenock Morton F.C.: 21st century

 Jim McInally resigned on 11 February 2008 after a run of poor results allowed Morton to slip into 9th place in the First Division and was replaced by Davie Irons, with Derek Collins joining him as Assistant Manager.
 Morton battled relegation for most of the season and survived on the final day with a 3–0 victory against Partick Thistle, to avoid the relegation playoff by a single goal.
 Irons was sacked in September 2009 and replaced October by James Grady until the end of the season.

 Grady was removed from the club in May 2010, and replaced by Allan Moore.
 Allan Moore was sacked after a 5–1 defeat at home to Livingston on 23 November 2013.
 His replacement Kenny Shiels was given a contract until the end of season 2014–2015, but failed to reverse the slide towards relegation from the Scottish Championship, which became a reality on 12 April 2014 after a 2–0 away defeat by Alloa Athletic.
 Shiels resigned after a 10–2 defeat by Hamilton Accies.

 After the resignation of Shiels, Jim Duffy was appointed as manager.
 He won the Scottish League One to return the club the Championship at the first time of asking.
 This league victory earned Morton's tenth league title, making it the joint third most crowned league champions in Scotland along with Hibernian, but behind Rangers (57) and Celtic (51).
 Duffy was sacked in April 2018 after the club finished in 7th place in the Championship after a promising start.
 At the end of the 2017–18 season, Chairman Douglas Rae retired after 17 years and handed the role to his son Crawford, before dying less than two months later.

 Jim Duffy was replaced by Ray McKinnon in May 2018 on a one-year contract; however McKinnon left to join league rivals Falkirk after just three months, being replaced by ex-reserve team manager Jonatan Johansson on a two-year deal.

 Colours

 The team's home strip is traditionally a blue and white hooped shirt with white shorts and white socks, though season 2006–07 saw the team playing a blue and white striped shirt with white shorts and blue socks.
-Short-lived yet distinctive designs have been used over the years, including sky blue and white stripes in the style of the Argentina national team and even a blue Morton tartan.
+Short-lived yet distinctive designs have been used over the years, including sky blue and white stripes and even a blue Morton tartan.
 The away strip tends to vary much more: for the 2003–04 season it was an all yellow outfit, changing in 2004–05 to all white, which in turn became the 3rd team strip in 2005–06, with the special re-issue of the blue Morton tartan strip.

 For the 2021–22 season, the club issued a commemorative 'throwback' home kit with a similar design to that worn in their 1922 Scottish Cup Final victory, with no sponsor.